lecturio/workflows/README.md

 ### Conflict

+Most likely conflicts are on first step - rebase master to feature branch.
+Rebase feature branch to master usually are fast-forwarded.

 Resolving of conflicts - use `git add` or `git rm`.
 When conflict is resolved move to `git rebase --continue`.

 Use `git status` to check where are the conflicts and on with step (rebase master to feature branch or rebase feature to master).
-Most likely conflicts are on first step - rebase master to feature branch.

 Abort - restart goal.
 Changes - `git log` to ensure status of your changes.